yadunandankushwaha/Laravel-5.4-complete-project-with-administrator-panel-and-front-panel/README.md

 6)	Than run *php artisan serve*

-7)	Now hit the localhost with *localhost:8000* in your brower
+7)	Now hit the localhost with *localhost:8000* in your brower for front end panel

+8)	For Admin panel -- *localhost:8000/admin* in your brower for Admin panel

+**Login Credential for Admin**

+	Email: ynandan55@gmail.com --- password: 123456

+**Login Credential for Admin**

+	Please register yourself and login with your Credential

 **Main Components**